 - Parallel – When payment is made parallel to seller and site owner at the same time.

 - Chained you are primary receiver – When you receive all amount, keep commission and send rest to seller.

-- API – all API settings including API Username, API Password, API Signature and API Application Id you get when approve your application with PayPal.
+- API – all API settings including API Username, API Password, API Signature and API Application Id will be available when your application with PayPal is approved.